-The Cayman Islands allows for the establishment of charitable purpose trusts in accordance with English common law principles - namely, that their purposes fall within one of the four 'heads of charity' described by Lord Macnaghten in Re Pemsel as '... trusts for the relief of poverty; trusts for the advancement of education; trusts for the advancement of religion; and trusts for other purposes beneficial to the community, not falling under any of the preceding heads.'
+Cayman Islands law allows for the establishment of charitable purpose trusts in accordance with English common law principles.
+Accordingly, their purposes should fall within one of the four "heads of charity" described by Lord Macnaghten in Re Pemsel:

+"... trusts for the relief of poverty; trusts for the advancement of education; trusts for the advancement of religion; and trusts for other purposes beneficial to the community, not falling under any of the preceding heads".